+Paging all passengers!
+Your vegetarain vacation is about to start.
+Whether your plans include a room at the Ritz or a tent with a view, every great escape requires a traveler's checklist, and a veg voyage can be especially tricky to navigate: where to go, what to pack, and what to eat—both in transit and once you've reached your destination.
 To guide you on your excursions, we've solicited the sage advice of savvy veg travelers.
 These pros, who travel for work and for play, know how to maximize the meat-free fun wherever they are in the world, and we want the same for you.
 So, grab your passport and your sense of adventure.
 Away we go.

 PACK LIKE A PRO Smart Tips for Eco-Friendly Chicks by Rory Freedman, author of Beg and Skinny Bitch "I travel a lot for work and pleasure.
 While I'm a bit of a minimalist, there are a few special things I like to tote while traveling."

-1. A scarf.
+1. Scarf.
 Not only does it add a degree of fashion chic, but on airplanes, it can be used for warmth, to cover your eyes when trying to sleep, or to block unpleasant smells.
 A scarf can also be helpful if you're going to a city or sacred temple where head-covering is the norm.

-2. A sarong.
+2. Sarong.
 It might seem redundant when you've already got your scarf, but sarongs are multifunctional.
 Compared to towels, sarongs are much lighter, take up less space in your bag, and dry faster.
 And if you stay out late and the night gets chilly, you've got a little wrap for yourself.

 3. Refillable water bottle and reusable utensils.
 I eat a lot of street food and food-on-the-go when traveling.
 Bringing a reusable bamboo fork for the trip means fewer forks tossed in the trash.
 And if I'm going to a country where the water is safe to drink (or whenever I travel domestically), I take my trusty water bottle with me.

-4. A notebook and pen.
+4. Notebook and pen.
 I like to have a journal on hand to record the events of the day, so months or years down the road, I can remember where I went, what I experienced, or who I met.
 Rereading my travel pages can be as satisfying as looking at pictures (or even more so).